Advertiser Disclosure

 Image Credit: Alberto Riva

 Interestingly, Argentum’s filing indicated that it didn’t expect Silver to stop flying and intends to resume service.
 Will that service be Silver’s former routes in Florida and the Caribbean or something new?
 Argentum Acquisition is owned by Via Acquisitions, which also owns Sterling Aviation.
-If that name isn’t familiar, it operates flights in Alaska under the name of Aleutian Airways, as noted by ATX Jetsetter, so there could be a mixed-use plane for Silver’s former planes.
+If that name isn’t familiar, it operates flights in Alaska under the name of Aleutian Airways, as noted by ATX Jetsetter, so there could be a mixed-use plan for Silver’s former planes.

 Oneworld CEO Hints Alaska-Hawaiian Joint Loyalty Program Could Be a New Creation